sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 * A user could attempt to grief the executor by specifying an arbitrarily large gas amount for a transaction, which would prevent the deployment from being executable.
-  * Remedy: This is not a concern because Sphinx has off-chain logic that checks if the gas amount for a transaction is too high.
+  * Remedy: The executor should resolve this off-chain by determining if the gas amount for a transaction is too high.
+This is not a concern of the protocol.
-* A malicious user could pay Sphinx less than the cost of the deployment.
+* A malicious user could pay less than the cost of the deployment.
-  * Remedy: In practice, this is not a concern because Sphinx has off-chain billing that ensures we're reimbursed for all deployment costs.
+  * Remedy: Billing should be handled off-chain, so it is not a concern of the protocol.

 ### Dependencies